Canadian pension fund Teachers' to buy UK's Goals Soccer

-TORONTO (Reuters) - Goals Soccer Centres Plc (GOAL.L), which runs 5-a-side football centres across the United Kingdom, accepted a 73.1 million pound ($115 million) buyout offer from one of Canada’s largest pension funds on Friday.
+TORONTO, July 20 (Reuters) - Goals Soccer Centres Plc , which runs 5-a-side football centres across the United Kingdom, agreed to accept a 73.1 million pound ($115 million) buyout offer from one of Canada’s largest pension funds on Friday.

-The Ontario Teachers’ Pension Plan -- better known simply as Teachers’ -- said on Friday that Goals’ board of directors had agreed to unanimously recommend its all-cash offer to the company’s shareholders.
+The Ontario Teachers’ Pension Plan -- better known simply as Teachers’ -- said on Friday that Goals’ board of directors has agreed to unanimously recommended its all cash offer to the company’s shareholders.

-Teachers’ will pay 144 pence per share for Goals, according to a statement from the British company.
-The offer represents a premium of 6.7 percent to Goals’ Thursday closing price.

-Goals shares were up about 9.26 percent at 146 pence a share at 0733 GMT on Friday on the London Stock Exchange, indicating that investors were expecting a higher offer.
+The agreement comes slightly more than three months after Goals said Teachers’ had approached it with a preliminary bid.

-Earlier this month, Goals confirmed that private equity firm Patron Capital, owner of British five-a-side football company Powerleague, had expressed an interest in acquiring Goals.
+Earlier this month, Goals also confirmed that private equity firm Patron Capital had also expressed an interest in acquiring the company.

-On Friday, Patron said it was still considering its options regarding an offer for Goals and urged the company’s shareholders to not take any action on the Teachers’ bid.
+At the time, Goals said it remained in talks with Teachers’.
+The pension fund was given until July 23 to come in with a firm bid, after completing its due diligence process.

-Teachers’, which is acquiring Goals through its private equity arm Teachers’ Private Capital (TPC), said the deal requires, among other things, the backing of shareholders, holding at least 75 percent of the company’s shares.
+The pension fund, which is acquiring the company through its private equity arm Teachers’ Private Capital (TPC), said the deal requires, among other things, the backing of shareholders, holding at least 75 percent of the company’s shares.

-Some of Goals’ top shareholders include the company’s co-founder Keith Rogers and investment funds Aviva Investors, Hargreave Hale and Hermes Fund Managers.

-Teachers’ had first approached Goals with a with a preliminary bid in April.
+Teachers’ did not provide a per-share offer price, but said the deal values the fully diluted share capital of Goals at about 73.1 million pounds.
+Goals’ stock closed at 135 pence a share in London on Thursday, putting its current market value at about 65.6 million pounds.

 Goals owns and operates 43 outdoor five-a-side football centres in the United Kingdom and one in the United States.
-Each centre houses several pitches that are made of synthetic grass and are typically floodlit.
-The company has about 800 employees and reported revenue of about $47.8 million last year.
+It has about 800 employees and it had revenues of about $47.8 million last year.

 “We believe that this will be a win-win for investors, employees and the thousands of players who enjoy using Goals’ facilities,” said TPC’s European head Jo Taylor in a statement.